What is ‘normal’ erectile behaviour?

 Further help with improving erectile function

 If you find that you are struggling with maintaining erectile function and have ruled out any physical causes, you may wish to seek help from a qualified psychosexual therapist, to explore more deeply the possible underlying psychological issues.
 This usually involves weekly talking therapy sessions, helping you to think about experiences in your life that may be affecting you and exploring the way that you think or feel about yourself and relationships.
 Guidance might include, learning about your body, sexual functioning and being given exercises to do by yourself or with your partner between sessions.
 Visit The College of Sexual and Relationship Therapists to search for a qualified, accredited therapist.

-If necessary, your doctor should be able to advise you on suitable treatments for erectile dysfunction (ED), including PDE5 inhibitors (such as Viagra), Vacuum Erection Devices, intrauretheral pellets, penile injections and surgical options.
+If necessary, your doctor should be able to advise you on suitable treatments for erectile dysfunction (ED), including other PDE5 inhibitors, Vacuum Erection Devices, intrauretheral pellets, penile injections and surgical options.